 EPS Corporate Services has responsibility for the implementation and administration of procurement policies, procedures and processes in the education sector, providing customer service, data analytics and communications.
 The CS team works closely with our partners across the education sector in developing tools of engagement for improved efficiency and performance under the national procurement model.

-Our corporate events will link you with representatives from across education, DES, OGP, HEA and other relevant bodies.
+Our corporate events will link you with procurement representatives from across education institutes, DoE, OGP, HEA and other relevant public sector bodies.

 EPS Corporate Services supports the implementation of policies and procedures for national procurement.

 The following is an example of some of the areas covered:

 Procurement is a key element of the Government’s Public Sector Reform Programme.
 Education spends approximately €1 billion on goods and services annually and it is essential that this spend achieves maximum value for money, adheres to government policy, national guidelines and EU directives for procurement, while providing a sustainable delivery of services for the taxpayer.

 EPS recognises the need to develop strategy to support procurement planning across the education sector.
 We continually engage with our stakeholders through a series of information events, workshops, surveys and focus groups.
 In 2018 EPS launched a Corporate Procurement Plan (CPP) template for Higher Education that would provide the platform for institutions to develop compliant and efficient procurement plans and strategies.
 It was subsequently rolled out to the Education and Training Boards in 2019.